mde-docs/mde-docs.github.io/mde-docs-site/docs/yamtl.md

 ```
 **Note: <> is meant to show user-definable fields, []? means optional, []* means operation can occur 0 or more times, {}+ means operation can occur 1 or more time.
 These symbols are not part of the actual YAMTL syntax.
 Remember, {} is still part of the syntax.**

+The rule is instantiated using ``rule('<name>')`` with a rule name in the parentheses and in single quotes.
+There are some optional parameters to customise the rule. ``.inheritsFrom(<ruleNameList>)`` is declared when the current rule inherits from a parent rule and ``ruleNameList`` is a comma separated list of strings. ``.abstract`` tag is used for abstract rules which cannot be matched automatically nor applied.

 ## Examples

-* [Linked list reversal](examples/linked-list-reversal-example.md) project reverses a linked list data structure originally stored in XMI format (source model).
+* [Linked list reversal](examples/linked-list-reversal-example.md) example reverses a linked list data structure originally stored in XMI format (source model).
 YAMTL transformation generates an ``outputList.xmi`` containing the target model.
 Both source and target metamodels are created using the same ECore file since the data structure remains the same after the transformation.
 A Gradle test runs a Groovy script that loads the input model, executes the transformation and saves the output model.